Fractional Yamabe problem on locally flat conformal infinities of Poincare-Einstein manifolds: Bubbles and related interaction estimates

 \section{Bubbles and related interaction estimates}

-In this section, we introduce some bubbles and establish some related interaction estimates.
-Indeed, we recall the definition of the standard bubbles on \;$\R^{n+1}_+$\; and their interpretation as a suitable interaction of standard bubbles on \;$\R^n$.
-Furthermore we derive new sharp estimates of independent interest for the interaction of the standard bubbles on \;$\R^n$ and use the latter to drive sharp estimates for the standard bubbles on \;$\R^{n+1}_+$.
-Moreover we recall the Schoen's bubbles associated to the standard bubbles on $\R^{n+1}_+$, and use them to define other bubbles which talk to the local formulation of the problem and call them Projective bubbles.
-Finally, we derive some sharp interaction estimates for the projective bubbles.
+In this section we recall the definition of the standard bubbles on \;$\R^{n+1}_+$\; and their interpretation as a suitable interaction of standard bubbles on \;$\R^n$.
+Furthermore we establish some new sharp estimates of independent interest for the interaction of the standard bubbles on \;$\R^n$\; and use the latter to derive sharp estimates for the standard bubbles on \;$\R^{n+1}_+$.
+Moreover we recall the Schoen's bubbles associated to the standard bubbles on \;$\R^{n+1}_+$\; and use them to define other bubbles, called them Projective bubbles, which \textit{talk} to the local formulation of the problem.
+Finally we derive sharp interaction estimates for the Projective bubbles.